Where to Stay

 Most hotels have safes, and it's a good idea to use them for your valuables.

-If you're staying for a few days and there are more than two of you, it's often cheaper to rent a small apartment.
-Searching the internet and you'll find one soon enough—some of the main agencies are:
+If you're staying for a few days and there are more than two of you, it's often cheaper to rent a small apartment, through airbnb or one of the local agencies that predate it: